 Ingredients:

-• Toppings (optional): blueberries and/or goji berries and extra coconut.
-For an extra crunch, add 1 tablespoon of your favorite nuts/seeds
+Toppings (optional): blueberries and/or goji berries and extra coconut.
+For an extra crunch, add 1 tablespoon of your favorite nuts/seeds or granola

 Instructions:

-1. Mix ¼ cup chia seeds with 1 cup coconut milk, spices & sweetener of choice.
-Stir well for a few minutes and refrigerate overnight (or min 1 hour).
+1. Mix ¼ cup chia seeds with water, stir until thich, then add coconut milk, spices & protein powder.
+Stir well for a few minutes more and refrigerate overnight (or min 1 hour).

 2. When ready, stir well to make sure chia seeds are evenly distributed.
 Add additional water or milk if needed and stir again, allowing chia seeds to soak up additional liquid.
 Taste and adjust as needed.
 Add shredded coconut and mix.